 Who are we?

-Women Are Boring was co-founded in May 2016 by Catherine Connolly and Grace McDermott, PhD candidates in the School of Law and Government (Catherine) and the School of Communications (Grace) at Dublin City University (DCU), Ireland.
-You can learn more about the team here.
+Women Are Boring was co-founded in May 2016 by Catherine Connolly and Grace McDermott, two PhD candidates in the School of Law and Government (Catherine) and the School of Communications (Grace) at Dublin City University (DCU).

 In a devastating blow for all who knew her, Grace died tragically in May 2017.
 Learn more about Grace in this homage to her, written by her fiancée, Colin, and in this piece, featuring her work and words, and remembering her on the first anniversary of the site.